pebreo/pebreo.github.io/endgame/partW-theplan.md

 ## The Plan
 Are we poised to enter a new human era?
 Yes.
 Here's how we can get there.

 Start with your mindset.
 An antifragile system gains from disorder - the more we expose ourselves to life's inherent volatility, the better equipped we'll be to thrive amidst the inevitable storms.
+It's not about eliminating the downsides, but about thriving from them.

 Next, we destigmatize polyamory and ethical non-monogamy (ENM).
 At their core, these structures still demand honesty, communication, and vulnerability - the bedrock of healthy bonds.
 It means a lot of work on our mental health too.